- About HIU

 Through a conceptual understanding, students will apply managerial leadership skills, marketing strategies and/or international business concepts, theory, and research to critically analyze and solve problems in unpredictable environments.

-The Master of Business Administration offers an intensive graduate program that educates students in theories and practices of the modern business world.
+The Master of Science in Business Administration offers an intensive graduate program that educates students in theories and practices of the modern business world.
 The MBA program fosters independent learning and enables students to contribute intellectually to the business profession.
 MBA student’s complete general coursework in valuable areas such as accounting, finance, management, marketing and business research methods.
 Graduates demonstrate a conceptual understanding of advanced business strategies and critically analyze and solve problems based on applied research methods.
 There are four concentrations in the Master of Science program.

-|Core Courses (31 credits)|
+|Core Courses (31 credits)

 Decision Making and Problem Solving

 This course examines the decision - making and problem - solving role of the ma nager/facilitator/leader in light of personal, organizational, and societal needs judged by standards of effectiveness and ethic cs .
 Decision making and problem - solving processes in organizations, utilizing logical and creative problem - solving techniques.
 A pplication of theory is provided by experiential activities such as small group discussions, case studies, and the use of other managerial decision aids.

 This course offers a study of the international dimension s of finance on both developed and underdeveloped nations, the role of multinational corporations, foreign exchange rates and markets, international sources of funds, the cost of capital, financial structure, and capital budgeting for foreign projects.

 This course introduces participants to Project Management as a business tool, developing skills and abilities to solve problems, organize and prese nt projects, ensuring that the proposal relates to an idea based on en trepreneurship.
 This course focuses on creating high performance teams and develop ing the leadership of Project Managers.